YiyangLi/learn-pubsub/README.md

 ## Limitation
 ### The pubsub server
 Normally, you may press `cmd + c` or `ctrl + c` to terminate the consumer.
 The brute force won't unsubscribe the consumer from the pubsub server.
-The pubsub server will consequently accumulate a list of unhealthy consumers, and try to push messages in every iteration.
+The pubsub server will consequently accumulate a list of unhealthy consumers, and try to push messages to all consumers, including unhealthy, in every iteration.
+It's a waste of resources.

+The pubsub server drops a message from the queue once it's delivered to consumer.
+The pubsub server doesn't know the state or status of the message task.

 ### The consumer
 The consumer, an express server, will close if there are no messages received in a period.
-However, the unsubscribe is not implemented in the pubsub server, the consumer is not removed from the pubsub server when it's being closed.
+Unlike a brute force termination, the express server is closed programmatically.
+However, the unsubscribe endpoint is not implemented in the pubsub server, the consumer is not removed from the pubsub server when it's being closed.

-The port is randomly allocated, there is a rare case where a new consumer starts at the port recycled from an old consumer, and their topics are different.
+The port is randomly allocated when a consumer starts, there is a rare case where a new consumer starts at the port recycled from an old consumer, and their topics are different.
 And because the old consumer, identified by the port, is not unsubscribed.
-The message under the wrong topic will be sent to the new consumer.
-The short-term fix is to block the request if the topic is different.
-The long-term fix is to use a different identifier, or unsubscribe the old consumer correctly.
+The message under the old topic will be wrongly sent to the new consumer.
+The short-term fix is to validate the request and reject it if the topic is different.
+The long-term fix is to use a identifier other than a networking port, or even better, unsubscribe the old consumer gracefully and maintain the list of subscriptions correctly.

 ## Todo list
 (if I have time)
 - Draft the doc for API (OpenAPI 3)
 - Implement unsubscribe endpoint in the Pubsub Server and unsubscribe it after the consumer is closed.
 - use an UUID instead of the port number to identify an consumer.
+- Learn how to run automated tests and find a CI tool for it.
 - Learn the long polling version, and learn the golang from [this repo](https://github.com/teris-io/longpoll/tree/master)